DoctrineLegal/blog-posts/pdf-export/README.md

 ## Demo

-You can find the 4 versions of the PDF export we had in mind at Doctrine
+You can find the 4 versions of the PDF export we had at Doctrine

 The fist one leverage [html2pdf here](static/html2pdf.html)